Noodles & Company (NDLS) Stock: What the Analysts are Saying

 NDLS) stock’s latest price update

-Noodles & Company (NASDAQ: NDLS)’s stock price has decreased by -0.21 compared to its previous closing price of 4.72.
-Nevertheless, the company has seen a gain of 0.21% in its stock price over the last five trading days.
+The stock price of Noodles & Company (NASDAQ: NDLS) has jumped by 4.41 compared to previous close of 4.99.
+Despite this, the company has seen a gain of 10.38% in its stock price over the last five trading days.

 NDLS’s Market Performance

-Noodles & Company (NDLS) has seen a 0.21% rise in stock performance for the week, with a -20.84% decline in the past month and a -16.04% plunge in the past quarter.
-The volatility ratio for the week is 4.41%, and the volatility levels for the past 30 days are at 5.35% for NDLS.
-The simple moving average for the last 20 days is -3.67% for NDLS stock, with a simple moving average of -12.03% for the last 200 days.
+Noodles & Company (NDLS) has experienced a 10.38% rise in stock performance for the past week, with a 2.36% rise in the past month, and a -13.46% drop in the past quarter.
+The volatility ratio for the week is 5.72%, and the volatility levels for the past 30 days are at 4.76% for NDLS.
+The simple moving average for the past 20 days is 7.49% for NDLS’s stock, with a -2.66% simple moving average for the past 200 days.

 Analysts’ Opinion of NDLS